nimiq/cashlink-generator/README.md

 - Specify the value in NIM per Cashlink.
 - Specify a custom message or use the default.
 - Specify a theme by name or number or leave empty to not specify a theme.
+- Specify a short link base URL, if you plan to create mappings on your server of short URLs based on a domain owned by you to the actual Cashlinks.
+The short URLs are generated as `<base url><6 digit random base64 cashlink token>`.
+To avoid your Cashlinks getting claimed in bulk via brute forcing, your server should have some form of rate limiting in place.
+The default short link base URL is "https://nim.id/", which is a Nimiq owned domain.
+You can specify "none" to opt out of short link creation.
+If short links are generated, these are the content of generated QR codes, otherwise they contain full Cashlinks.
 - Choose whether Cashlinks should be rendered as individual QR code images or printable pages of hexagon coins.
 - Cashlinks and images should now have been exported.
 Check the exported files before continuing with funding the created Cashlinks.